lagadic/ustk/README.md

   - How to install VTK on Ubuntu 16.04 LTS

 			$ sudo apt-get install libvtk6-qt-dev

+  - How to install VTK on Fedora 23

+			$ sudo yum install vtk-devel vtk-qt

 #### How to build UsTK libraries